jordymeow/ai-engine/readme.txt

 * ChatGPT, GPT-3, GPT-4, and GPT-4 32k models
 * Add a ChatGPT chatbot (or an images creation bot) to your website easily
 * Generate fresh and engaging content for your site
+* Use the AI Copilot to help you brainstorm ideas and write faster
 * Explore the AI Playground for a variety of tools like translation, correction, SEO, etc
 * Create templates for everything you do, to save time and be more productive
 * Fullscreen, popup, and window modes for the chatbot
 * Train your AI to make it better at specific tasks
 * Moderation AI for various tasks
 * Quickly brainstorm new titles and excerpts for your posts
-* Quickly write the WooCommerce product fields (description, short description, etc)
+* Quickly write the WooCommerce product fields
 * Speech-to-Text with Whisper API
 * Embeddings to add more context to your chatbot based on your data
 * Keep track of your OpenAI usage with built-in statistics